enonic/old-xp-doc/doc/operations/configuration.rst

 target
   Path to which the request is sent.

+userstore
+  User store associated to this virtual host.

 In the second example, mapping "intranet", a site is mapped to the root of the URL, which would be normal in production environments.